ysyesilyurt/escalate-the-priviliges/README.md

-# escalate-the-privilege
+# escalate-the-privileges
-Is it possible to exploit a remote machine and escalate to root shell?!
+Is it possible to exploit a program running in the remote machine and escalate to root a shell?!

+Keywords: `privilege escalation`, `setuid`, `root access`, `stackoverflow exploit`